ZGIS/semantique/_sources/index.rst.txt

 semantique: Semantic Querying in Earth Observation Data Cubes
 ==============================================================

-**semantique** is a Python package that implements a structured framework for semantic querying of earth observation data.
+**semantique** is a Python package that implements a structured framework for semantic querying in Earth observation data cubes.
 The package is under active development, and no stable release currently exists.

 .. toctree::
    :maxdepth: 2
    :hidden:
    :caption: Getting started

-   Background <background>
    Installation <installation>

 .. toctree::